cloudify-cosmo/docs.getcloudify.org/content/developer/writing_plugins/creating-your-own-plugin.md

 ## Asynchronous Operations

-In many situations, such as creating resources in a Cloud environment, an operation might be waiting for an asynchronous activity to end (for example, waitng for a VM to start).
-Instead of implementing a wait-for mechanism in the operation that will wait until the asynchronous activity is over (which blocks the user who executed the operation from executing other operations in the meantime), operations can request to be retried after a specific time and to check whether the asynchronous activity is finished.
+In many situations, such as creating resources in a cloud environment, an operation might be waiting for an asynchronous activity to end (for example, waiting for a VM to start).
+Instead of implementing a wait-for mechanism in the operation that will wait until the asynchronous activity is over (which blocks the worker process that executes the operation from executing other operations in the meantime), operations can request to be retried after a specific length time to check whether the asynchronous activity has finished.

 ### Requesting A Retry

 {{< highlight  python >}}
-from cloudify import ctx
 from cloudify.decorators import operation from cloudify import exceptions

 @operation
-def start(**kwargs):
+def start(ctx, **kwargs):
     # start is executed for the first time, start the resource
     if ctx.operation.retry_number == 0:
         iaas.start_vm()